smaeung/AngularJSDemo/README.md

 this server is:

 ```
-npm start
+for WebStrom IDE, right click AngularJSDemo/demo-views/demoViews.html, and select "Run"
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:xxxxx/AngularJSDemo/demo-views/demoViews.html`.

 ## Contact